 Business Tracking: Using GPS monitoring devices and other surveillance tools such as keystroke loggers and hidden camera systems to observe employee activity.
-Business tracking helps reduce execessive fuel consumption, and other social activities that can weaken employee performance while on the clock.
+Business tracking helps reduce excessive fuel consumption and other social activities that can weaken employee performance while on the clock.

 CDM: Cellular Data Module, or CDM, is a component used in real-time GPS trackers to transmit locational data using cellular networks.

-Covert Monitoring: The process of secretly observing activity of person, place or object.
+Covert Monitoring: The process of secretly observing the activity of a person, place, or object.
 Covert monitoring often refers to using Spyware to observe activities conducted online, or GPS tracking devices to observe driving activities.

-Drivers: The term drivers refers to a internal computer system that is the controlling force behind a particular technological device.
+Drivers: The term drivers refers to an internal computer system that is the controlling force behind a particular technological device.

-Employee Monitoring: Using technological tools such as GPS tracking devices to ensure staff are not misusing resources or company time.
+Employee Monitoring: Using technological tools such as GPS tracking devices to ensure staff is not misusing resources or company time.

 Fleet Tracking: Also known as fleet management, fleet tracking refers to the ability businesses have of overseeing and controlling the activity of mobile assets and employees working out in the field.
 The most common tool used for fleet tracking and management is the GPS tracker, which gives fleet supervisors the tools required to observe an entire fleet of vehicles within seconds through real-time tracking.

 Geo-Fence: A feature common among real-time tracking devices that allows the user to create essentially a virtual boundary around a vehicle or location.
 When the vehicle breaches that pre-determined perimeter, an alert notification is sent to the user by either text message or email.